VaniDevs/Team26OceanWise/README.md

-# Team 26 - Ocean Wise
+# Team Apply (#26) - Ocean Wise

+This repo holds the code to our project in VanHacks 2018.
+We created a digitized loyalty program focused on reducing single-use coffee cup usage, targeting independent coffee shops and their customers.

 ## Setup Instructions